Mc-cloud/LiDAR-Classification-Project/README.md

 `first_visu.ipynb` uses PyVista to render 3D point clouds, visualize the trunk/crown split and estimated DBH (debugging aid for `feature_extraction.py`), and inspect the PCF dataset.

-'crossvalidationplots.ipynb' used the results from the cross fold validation to generate plots such as the confusion matrix, the spread of the F1-score, etc
+`crossvalidationplots.ipynb` used the results from the cross fold validation to generate plots such as the confusion matrix, the spread of the F1-score, etc

 ## Results